 INTRODUCTION

 Innovation in the context of rural development is often understood as progress within technological aspects (external behaviour).
 This article argues that innovation takes place when new behaviour results from a change in values and beliefs – that is, when change is not simply a external behaviour but a reflection of an internal change in people’s way of thinking, mind-sets.
-This article consists of 2 parts: Part A is about innovation in rural development processes within a complex adaptive system (CAS) while Part B focuses on change facilitation and the role of the facilitator therein.
+This article consists of 2 parts: Part A is about innovation in rural development within a complex adaptive system (CAS) while Part B focuses on change facilitation and the role of the facilitator therein.
 It argues in favour of a paradigm shift in:

 Viewing a rural development process as a set of co-evolving complex adaptive systems through which new ideas, innovations and human development emerge;